mistakia/nano-community/docs/introduction/advantages.md

 ### Nano is ultrafast

-Typically, Nano transactions fully settle in under one second, often times around 150ms.
+Typically, Nano transactions fully settle in under one second, oftentimes around 300ms.
+Prior to final votes (v22), it was able to settle in around 100ms.

 It takes Bitcoin transactions about one hour to reach a <a href="https://bitcoil.co.il/Doublespend.pdf" target="_blank">0.1% chance</a> of potentially being reversed.

 Traditional bank transfers, using ACH and Swift, can take anywhere from 1-3 days to settle.
-Real Time Gross Settlement (RTGS) systems are available only for banks and can only be used domestically as they are operated by central banks.
+Real-Time Gross Settlement (RTGS) systems are available only for banks and can only be used domestically as they are operated by central banks.

 ### Nano is controlled by its holders